 A World of Experiences in one Garden Route trip

-It’s not just the scenery that delights, it’s the opportunity to interact with wildlife such as elephants, whales, penguins and more.
+Not just the scenery delights, it’s the opportunity to interact with wildlife such as elephants, whales, penguins and more.
 It’s the adrenaline junkie’s dream with bungee, scuba diving, ziplining, surfing, sandboarding, abseiling, paragliding, white water rafting, fishing and horse-riding opportunities.
-It’s the nature lovers dream too.
+It’s the nature lovers’ dream too.
 The Garden Route in the Cape has been added to UNESCO’s World Network of biosphere reserves, with plenty of opportunity for tranquil river canoeing and forest hikes amongst an abundance of flora and fauna.
 The culture vulture is not forgotten – quaint and historic villages line the route.

 You can self-drive the Garden Route or go on one of the excellent Garden Route Tours that operate seamlessly year-round.
-You can take it slow and meander, or whiz through, depending on your time frame.
-You can stay in different towns every night or base yourself in one place and take day trips.
+Take it slow and meander, or whiz through, depending on your time frame.
+Or stay in a different town every night or base yourself in one place and take day trips.
 There are so many things to do and see along the way, so you can tailor your Garden Route trip to your favourite experiences.

 The official beginning of the Garden Route is in Mossel Bay, but many travellers start from Cape Town on the N2.
 There are many routes, starting points and detours that you can take to customise your Garden Route experience according to your tastes, time limit and budget.